mhx2718/mhx2718.github.io/_posts/2025-10-31-literature_review.md

 account for its poor scaling of stiffness and strength with relative density.
-Plate-based metamaterials showcase superior mass-specific stiffness than truss and the their elastically-isotropic response can reach the theoretical limit of Young’s modulus, defined by the Hashin-Shtrikman boundHashin and Shtrikman [1963], Berger et al. [2017].
+Plate-based metamaterials showcase superior mass-specific stiffness than truss and the their elastically-isotropic response can reach the theoretical limit of Young’s modulus, defined by the Hashin-Shtrikman bound Hashin and Shtrikman [1963], Berger et al. [2017].
 However, both structures suffer from stress concentration at the junction of members, which induces premature failure, and therefore renders undesirable recoverability.
 Shell lattices, including triply periodic minimal surfaces (TPMSs), address the stress concentration and recoverability issue by providing smooth inner-cell